emmajonas/fridge-sensor/README.md

 # Fridge Sensor
 A simple program using Arduino, Adafruit.io and IoT.
 It uses a circuit with a temperature sensor to detect if a fridge has gone above or below its ideal temperature.
 If the fridge has gone above 7 degrees Celcius, an LED light on the circuit blinks.
 If it goes below -1 degree Celcius, the LED light is solid.
+Otherwise, if it is in the correct temperature range, the LED is off.

 ![Design Circuit](https://raw.githubusercontent.com/emmajonas/fridge-sensor/master/temperature%20design%20circuit.png)